hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/09_knitr_rmarkdown.md

 ## Markdown

 Before we get started with RMarkdown, we have a short digression on Markdown, a text-to-HTML conversion tool for web writers.
-Simply put, Markdown is a way to style text on the web.
+Simply put, **Markdown is a way to style text on the web**.
 It is mostly just regular text with a few non-alphabetic characters thrown in, like `#` or `*` to help with stylistic details.

 > **NOTE:** You can use Markdown most places around GitHub.
 This lesson is all written in Markdown!